maduce/fosscad-repo/Pistols/9mm_AP-9_Pistol-derwood/README.md

 * Video Instructions by Derwood: https://www.youtube.com/watch?v=ACgnVmFaw1M

 #### Changelog
-* v1.1 has upgrade to a steel tip bolt housing and new upper for generic glock barrel.
+* v1.1 has upgrade to a steel tip bolt housing and new upper for OEM glock barrel.